ib729/stuco/docs/nfc-setup.md

 # NFC Card Tap Integration

-This guide sets up NFC tap support for the Stuco POS system, enabling card taps to auto-select students in the web UI.
+This guide sets up NFC tap support for the Student Council Payment System POS, enabling card taps to auto-select students in the web UI.

 ## Overview